Last updated on July 12th, 2023 at 08:23 pm

 Is your closet stuffed?
 Do you have vintage clothes you no longer need?
-Online clothing consignment is a great way to clear some space and bring in extra money.
+Online clothing consignment is a great way to clear some space and bring in extra money, especially in an era when vintage clothing is popular.
 Here are a few tips to help you find out if your vintage clothing is valuable.

 Determine if your Clothes are Vintage

 Authentic garments from the 1960s or earlier may be more valuable than garments from later decades, depending on the quality and whether or not modern consumers want to wear the style.
 In addition to clothes from the 60s and earlier, designer clothes from any era can have value to collectors.
 If you bought the garment yourself and know when it was made, you can easily determine whether or not it qualifies as vintage.
 With garments that came into your closet later, however, you may need to do some extra examination to determine the age before you can get a clothing appraisal.

 Authentic garments from before the 1960s often include metal zippers, side-snap closures, bias hem tape, and pinked seams.
 If a garment has invisible zippers, it’s probably a newer reproduction.